-The Georgia Sea Island Singers are a group of African Americans who travel the world to share the songs, stories, dances, games, and language of their Gullah heritage.
+Originating on the coastal island of St. Simons, the Georgia Sea Island Singers are an African American ensemble group that travels the world to share the songs, stories, dances, games, and language of their Gullah heritage.

-Started sometime in the early 1900s and composed of many individuals over time, the current generation of singers includes Frankie Sullivan Quimby and Tony Merrell.
-Together they have presented educational programs that testify about the history of enslaved Africans from coastal Georgia and celebrate the rich language, culture, and traditions that developed on and near the Sea Islands of the Georgia coast —in relative isolation from the rest of the South—for more than 200 years.
+Started in the 1920s and composed of numerous performers over time, the most recent generation of singers includes Frankie Sullivan Quimby and Tony Merrell.
+Together they have presented educational programs that testify about the history of enslaved Africans from coastal Georgia and celebrate the rich language, culture, and traditions that developed on and near the Sea Islands of the Georgia coast—in relative isolation from the rest of the South—for more than 200 years.

 Georgia Sea Island Singers